The Best Shrimp Po Boy Sandwich Recipe with Creamy Cajun Sauce

 Bowl with sauce for Shrimp Po'Boy Sandwiches.
 Tony Chachere's creole seasoning on the side.

 • Heat a large skillet to medium heat, add butter and garlic.
-When butter is hot and melted, add shrimp.
+When the butter is hot and melted, add shrimp.
 Sprinkle Creole seasoning over the shrimp.
-It can be a little spicy so only sprinkle to your personal taste.
-When shrimp is pink all the way through, remove it from heat.
+It can be a little spicy so only sprinkle it to your personal taste.
+When the shrimp is pink all the way through, remove it from heat.
 Do not overcook.

 Cooked shrimp in a skillet for Shrimp Po'Boy Sandwiches with tongs.